 Objective and activities

 As a result of climate change, it is anticipated that extreme weather events will increase in many regions worldwide.
 The impacts of floods, droughts and storms and their resulting damage can be devastating, particularly for societies with insufficient means to adequately adapt to climate-related changes.
-Societies can cope better with the impacts of climate change if insurance forms part of an integrated disaster risk management system.
-This requires the holistic assessment of coping mechanisms for extreme weather events, including prevention, preparation, risk transfer and reconstruction.
+Societies can cope better with the impacts of climate change if insurance is part of an integrated disaster risk management system for weather extremes, which includes prevention, preparation, risk transfer, and reconstruction.
 The project strengthens Ghana’s adaption to climate change in the agricultural sector through direct and indirect insurance products in the framework of an integrated management of drought and flood risks.
-In addition, the project develops solutions in other sectors and countries including ‘critical infrastructure and transport.
+In addition, the project develops solutions in other sectors and countries including critical urban infrastructure and transport.
 It provides the analysis and sharing of positive examples, e.g. through the UNFCCC climate dialogue.

 State of implementation/results